kwahome/heracles/README.md

 ![](docs/gradle-end-to-end-test-report.png)

-Make sure to be inn the correct directory and have both the backend and frontend applications running and env variable name `HERACLES_HOST` (the front end application host) set correctly.
+Make sure to have both the backend and frontend applications running and env variable name `HERACLES_HOST` (the front end application host) set correctly.

 **4. Linting**